 Some projects can be planned for funding over multiple years as depicted in project 8 in the example below.
 Some projects can be funded by several agencies as in projects 6 & 7.
 There must be at least one project for each of the five years for it to be a 5-year plan.
 If further clarification is needed, call the CED staff for assistance.

-EXAMPLE
+EXAMPLE ONLY

-ATTACHMENT C
+ATTACHMENT E

 TOTAL CAPITAL NEEDS SUMMARY AND 5 YEAR PLAN